MovalAgroingenieria/general_clean/account_credit_control_variable_fees/README.rst

 This module add a new field 'variable fees' to credit control and other HTML field to explain the reason for these fees.

+The application of these variable fees can be configured by Bank Journal.
+Thus, in the advanced configuration of a bank journal in the 'Miscellaneous' section you can find the 'Apply variable fees (Credit control)' check-box to apply or not the variable charges to the lines of this journal.

 Credits
 =======